Patient Success Stories

 Four years ago, Ted came to me with back pain from running.
 He had been running with too much inward curve in the lower back, a common cause of lower back pain while standing, walking, and running.
 We stopped his back pain from running by teaching him to reduce his too-large inward curve to neutral spine during running and daily life.
 That separate story appears in my Fitness Fixer article - Back Pain From Running.

 A year later, he wrote back saying that since his back pain was completely gone (plus a few other things we fixed in the interim), he noticed some hip pain.
-We made sure that he was not just fixing the back pain but causing the hip by shifting bad body mechanics to the next segment.
+We made sure that while he was fixing the back pain he was not shifting bad body mechanics to the next segment and making new hip pain.
 He wasn't.
 Ted just had other simple habits to fix.
 He had been running with that foot turned out (duck-foot).
 Ted wrote:

 "A straight push off after the foot-strike made the pain go away - Runner Fixes More Pain With Straighter Push-Off.